 If you are looking for a beach where there are not so many people, Saud Beach is the perfect place.
 There is always a quiet spot where you can sunbathe or go swimming.
 If you plan to stay overnight, Saud Beach has only a few beach resorts along its coast, so it’s best to book with your resort of choice before going.
-During summer (March to May), rooms can get booked quickly.
+During summer (March to May), rooms are booked quickly.
 The other main beach is the Blue Lagoon beach, which can be found in Maira-Ira Cove.

 Vigan, established in 1572, is the country’s best-preserved Spanish town.
 The city was located on the Silk Route linking Asia and the Middle East and Europe.
 It used to be a thriving trading post where gold and other goods were bartered.
 Today a large part of Vigan consists of a grid of streets lined with Castilian houses.
 This is the most intact example in Asia of a planned Spanish colonial town.

 It is such a historically important site that it was designated a UNESCO World Heritage site in December 2000.
-Motor vehicles are banned from much of this area, so the horse-drawn Kalesa is the main form of transport.
+There is a ban on motor vehicles in the area, so the horse-drawn Kalesa is the main form of transport.
 Riding a Kalesa is the best way to visit the top tourist spots.
 A full tour will usually visit around 8-10 different places and take about 3 hours depending on your stay at each location.
 On your journey, you’ll certainly visit some of the following places.

-Search for Vigan on Google, and chances are that this is the first image shown.
+Search for Vigan on Google, and chances are that this is the first image showing.
 This street is right in the heart of Vigan with all the historic buildings that make the town the heritage site that it is.
 During the day, the street is full of shops selling the region’s local products.
 This includes street food, antiques, woodcrafts, woven products wine and, jewellery.
 If you can stay until nightfall the streets become quiet and the perfect place for an evening walk.

 Vigan Cathedral (St Paul Metropolitan Cathedral)